SAIS-S2S-Technology/Roadmap/README.md

 ### For all questions

-Please refer to the About section or reach out to Leo Klenner at lklenne1[at]jhu.edu.
+Please refer to the about section or reach out to Leo Klenner at lklenne1[at]jhu.edu.

 Our website will be coming in September 2018 to saistechnology.com.